-If you owe taxes to the CRA for the 2018 tax year and don’t file your tax return by the deadline, the CRA will not be levying penalties or charging interest, provided that you have filed and paid by September 1.
+If you owe taxes to the CRA and don’t file your tax return by the deadline, the CRA will not be levying penalties or charging interest, provided that you have filed and paid by September 1.
 If you file after September 1, the CRA will charge you a late-filing penalty as well as compound daily interest on the penalty, which begins on May 1st, of the taxation year in question.

 - 5% of the balance owing as late filing penalty